Tuupertunut/BattleSheepSolver/documentation/guide.md

 ## How to run

 To run the program, run `cargo run --release` in the project folder.
 Note: It is important to use the `--release` flag which makes the program run about 100x faster.
-With the flag a turn will take only a few seconds on a modern computer, but without it it will take minutes.

 ## How to use